Frequently Asked Questions

 Freight forwarder should immediately notify airline that the Activation Notice is not accepted.

 6. I am an airline and I have sent an Activation Notice to my freight forwarder partner.
-Do I need to wait for a formal confirmation from freight forwarder before I can accept e-AWB shipments?
+Do I need a formal confirmation before I can accept e-AWB shipments?

 7. I am an airline.
 Do I need to send the original signed Activation Notice to freight forwarder or can I send a scanned copy by e-mail?